djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 Dan: Year may be accidently constrained.
 I can fix it up after I work on the other Stuff.
 Let me know what other fields should allow for NULL values.
 Though type ID should be a foregin key and serial_no is a primary key.

+Carl: In the "Add Owner" popup, do we need the Vehicle ID field?
+Shouldn't it be the same as the Serial No entered on the NVR form?
+Also we need to make sure there is exactly one primary owner... any ideas   on how to do that?
+I'm thinking either grey out the 'primary' choice once a primary owner has been selected, or enforce that the first new owner entered is the primary (Enter Primary Owner: ________ ) and then have an 'Add Secondary Owner' button?